motinxyz/mern-auth/docs/codebase_explanation_ts.md

 This project uses a **Monorepo** structure (multiple "packages" in one git repository), **Clean Architecture**, and **Gold Standard Dependency Injection**.

 ### The "Restaurant" Analogy
-Think of the entire backend as a professional restaurant:
+Think of the entire system as a professional restaurant:

 1.  **Restaurant Opening Ceremony (@auth/app-bootstrap)**: The manager checks all equipment, turns on lights, tests the stove.
 All dependencies are wired together here.
 2.  **Waiters (@auth/api)**: They take the customer's order (HTTP Request) and bring it to the kitchen.
 They don't cook, they just communicate.